It wasn’t easy for the United States to become the country we know today.

-When colonial forces besieged the Boston, they received information about possible upcoming troops from British side into the adjacent hill, called Bunker Hill.
+When colonial forces besieged Boston, they received information about possible upcoming troops from the British side into the adjacent hill, called Bunker Hill.

-The colonial army sent their 1,500 men to fortify the area in order to deter the British threats.
+The colonial army sent 1,500 men to fortify the area in order to deter the British threats.

 A famous American Colonel, William Prescott commanded the Battle of Bunker Hill.